 Native aquatic plant monitoring is a relatively new type of volunteer lake monitoring, which involves collecting data on a lake’s native aquatic plant community.
 These activities are repeated every 2-3 years to track changes in the abundance and distribution of these species.
 Aquatic plant identification training is provided by the CLMN Educator, usually at the lake being monitored.
 Native plant monitoring is broken down into three levels, which a volunteer can choose from depending on their familiarity with aquatic plant identification and the amount of time they have available.

 Volunteers note general categories of plants (submergent, emergent, and floating-leaf plants) around their lake on a map.
-They also collect a sample of each aquatic plant species to send to the CLMN Educator for identification, and these samples are returned.
+They also collect a sample (or photograph) of each aquatic plant species to send to the CLMN Educator for identification, and these samples are returned.

 This delightful, large-format field guide to aquatic plants in North America is accessible and inviting to general readers, yet detailed enough for use by botanists and natural resource managers.

 Over 570 high-resolution, color photographs fill this easy-to-use field guide.
 Beginners to the world of aquatic plants will enjoy the easy descriptions and abundant photographs, while more advanced biologists will appreciate the comprehensive treatments, dichotomous keys, and other resources.
 It covers 164 species in total, including both native and non-native species, over 20 species of macro-algae (Chara, Nitella, etc.), and an appendix of non-native species in nearby states that are threatening to invade our region in the future.

 Paul Skawinski, Citizen Lake Monitoring Network Educator

 Or go to

 The Wisconsin Department of Natural Resources site